dpatru/now/readme.md

        0.08    0.11    0.16    0.16    0.17    0.18    0.19    0.25    0.25    0.25
     (based on 4 sample estimates and 1000 simulations)

-You can also simplate just a particular project.
+You can also simulate just a particular project.
 Auto-completion helps here (when `now` sees the -e option, it completes from the project file.